Haley Stevens

 Haley Maria Stevens (born June 24, 1983) is an American politician serving as the U.S. representative from since 2019.
 A member of the Democratic Party, Stevens represents most of urbanized Oakland County, including many of Detroit's northern suburbs.
-She is currently a candidate in the 2026 U.S. Senate election in Michigan.
+She ran for the Democratic nomination in the 2026 U.S. Senate election in Michigan, losing to Abdul El-Sayed.

-Early life and career
+Early life and education

-Stevens was born in Rochester Hills, Michigan, and was first raised there before moving to Birmingham, Michigan, while in middle school.
-She graduated from Seaholm High School in Birmingham in 2001 and went to American University in Washington, D.C., from which she attained a Bachelor of Arts in political science and philosophy in 2005.
+Stevens was born in Rochester Hills, Michigan, and was first raised there before moving with her mother to Birmingham, Michigan, while in middle school after her parents' divorce.
+She went to Cranbrook Schools in Bloomfield Hills for a year, then attended Seaholm High School in Birmingham, graduating from there in 2001.
+Afterwards, she enrolled at American University in Washington, D.C., from which she received a Bachelor of Arts in political science and philosophy in 2005 and a Master of Arts in social policy and philosophy in 2007.

+Early career

 In 2006, she was hired by the Michigan Democratic Party as a field organizer.
-In 2007, she received a Master of Arts in social policy and philosophy from American University and began working for Hillary Clinton's 2008 presidential campaign.
+She then began working for Hillary Clinton's 2008 presidential campaign.
 She transitioned to Barack Obama's presidential campaign after Obama won the Democratic primaries.

 In 2009, Steven Rattner hired Stevens to join the Presidential Task Force on the Auto Industry.
-Stevens next worked for the Digital Manufacturing and Design Innovation Institute in Chicago, returning to Michigan in 2017.
+Stevens then served as director of a manufacturing innovation and economic growth program in Louisville, Kentucky.
+Afterward, she served as a director of the Digital Manufacturing and Design Innovation Institute in Chicago, where she helped launch America's first online training program in manufacturing and design technology.
+Stevens returned to Michigan in early 2017.